needle-mirror/com.unity.game.foundation/Documentation~/Details/JsonDetail.md

 # Json Detail

+This detail is `Obsolete`.
+We recommend using [Static Properties] when possible.

 The `JsonDetail` is made to store static data.
 All data stored in this detail are immutable, meaning that you can only read them at runtime.